maswiebe/maswiebe.github.io/assets/mml/test.md

     #### Level-level model: robberies
     ![](https://michaelwiebe.com/assets/mml/rob_level.png){:width="80%"}
     In the level-level model, we see a big difference between the weighted and unweighted results.
 Clearly, there are heterogeneous treatment effects, with larger effects in the higher-weight states (California, probably).
-    As noted above, the robbery estimates should not be weighted.
+    As I noted above, the robbery estimates should not be weighted.

     #### Log-level model: robberies
     ![](https://michaelwiebe.com/assets/mml/rob_log.png){:width="80%"}